ibm-cloud-docs/power-iaas/getting-started-PER.md

 - You cannot create a Cloud Connection or a VPN connection in a PER workspace.
 - You can establish a connection between collocated workspaces if one colocation facility (colo) is PER-enabled (such as `DAL10`) and the second colo (`DAL12` / `DAL13`) uses [Direct Link](/docs/power-iaas?topic=power-iaas-ordering-direct-link-connect).
 Both collocated workspaces must be connected to the same Transit Gateway.
 - When a PER workspace is connected to a Transit Gateway, you can connect a Direct Link to the same Transit Gateway.
-You can use the connection to achieve an end-to-end connectivity from a network in your client-managed environment to the PER workspace. <!--Q2 client-managed to be confirmed by Joe-->
+You can use the connection to achieve an end-to-end connectivity from a network in your client-managed environment to the PER workspace.
 - You can establish a connection between VPC and classic infrastructure with PER by adding them to the Transit Gateway.
 - When you create private networks in a PER workspace, a maximum of one DNS server can be specified.
 - A GRE (Generic Routing Encapsulation) tunnel is not supported in a PER workspace.